eNMS-automation/eNMS/README.md

 ## 3. Service creation

 eNMS comes with a number of "default services" leveraging libraries such as `ansible`, `requests`, `netmiko`, `napalm`  to perform simple automation tasks.
-However, a service can be any python script.
+However, absolutely any python script can be turned into a "service".
-If your python script, takes input parameters, eNMS will automatically generate a form in the web UI.
+If your python script takes input parameters, eNMS will automatically generate a form in the web UI.

 To generate a form that matches your service, eNMS will perform the following conversion:
-- python `string` -> Text box.
+- python `string` -> Text box (single line or multiline)
 - python `list` -> Drop-down list (single or multiselect).
 - python `bool` -> Checkbox.
 - python `dict` -> Text box expecting a dictionnary.